robsondepaula/lambda-fargate/docker_with_task/README.md

 If following the steps for the first time, go to the *"lambda"* folder now.

 # Clean up
-To empty your repository, retrieve the image name:
+The repositoryName can be found by the following command line:
 ```
-aws ecr list-images --repository-name <repository-name>
+aws ecr describe-repositories
 ```

-And then delete the image:
+To empty your repository issue the command below:
 ```
 aws ecr batch-delete-image --repository-name <repository-name> --image-ids imageTag=latest
 ```